wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 8. `node_created`

 Emitted when an `AbstractNode` is instantiated.
+Includes the execution step number if context is available.

 ```json
 {